anla11/text-region-extract/README.md

 ## 1. Method

-6 steps described in the paper (algorithm 1)
+6 steps described in the paper (the algorithm 1):

 + Step 1: Generate the closing image and the opening image by two morphology transformation, dilate and erode